 (1) Prior to the initial Acquisition Transfer event conference call, as scheduled by ERCOT in paragraph (3) of Section 7.11.2.4.2, ERCOT Responsibilities in an Acquisition Transfer

-(a) Confirm accuracy of the Gaining CR’s list of Transition/Acquisition contacts (technical, business, and regulatory) on file with ERCOT (as designated on the Gaining CR’s ERCOT registration form or as updated via the NCI form).
+(a) Confirm accuracy of the Gaining CR’s list of Transition/Acquisition contacts on file with ERCOT (as designated on the Gaining CR’s ERCOT NCI form).
 It is the responsibility of the Gaining CR to maintain accurate contact information on file with ERCOT.
 Additions and modifications to Transition/Acquisition contact information must be made by submitting an NCI form, as provided on the ERCOT website, to ERCOT Registration;

 (b) Verify accuracy of Gaining CR’s DUNS # provided in the Acquisition Transfer file;